-4.3. aflow-XtalFinder: The crystal prototypes module
+C. aflow-XtalFinder: The Crystal Prototypes Module

 Autonomous prototype finder.
-To identify the prototype of a given crystallographic compound, aflow-XtalFinder computes the structure's Pearson symbol, space group, and Wyckoff positions via aflow-SYM routines [31] (Fig. 2(a)).
+To identify the prototype of a given crystallographic compound, aflow-XtalFinder computes the structure's Pearson symbol, space group, and Wyckoff positions via aflow-SYM routines [49] (Fig. 2(a)).
 With the underlying aflow-SYM adaptive tolerance mechanism, prototype designations are guaranteed to be consistent, automatically changing the symmetry tolerance otherwise.
-The default tolerance for the symmetry analysis is $\epsilon{\text{sym}} = d{\text{nn}}^{\min}/100$, where d{nn}^{\min} is the minimum interatomic distance within the crystal.
+The default tolerance for the symmetry analysis is $\epsilon{\rm sym} = d{\rm nn}^{\rm min}/100$, where $d{\rm nn}^{\rm min}$ is the minimum interatomic distance within the crystal.
 Based on benchmarks performed in Ref.
-[31], this value is consistent with experimentally-resolved space group symmetries.
+49, this value is consistent with experimentally-resolved space group symmetries.

-aflow-XtalFinder casts these structures into their ideal prototype label and degrees of freedom based on the aflow++ Prototype Encyclopedia representation [15-17].
-To determine the prototype label, aflow-XtalFinder calculates the reduced stoichiometry, lattice, and Wyckoff positions (via aflow-SYM routines) [31].
-Once the symmetry is calculated, aflow-XtalFinder identifies which lattice (i.e., a, b/a, c/a, a, β, and γ) and Wyckoff parameters (i.e., x, y, and z for all Wyckoff positions) are not fixed by symmetry and returns their values for the particular geometry.
-For example, the wurtzite structure has the prototype label AB_hP4_186_b_b and its corresponding degrees of freedom (a, c/a, z1 and z2) are 3.82, 1.63, 0.3748, and 0, respectively.
+aflow-XtalFinder casts these structures into their ideal prototype label and degrees of freedom based on the aflow++ Prototype Encyclopedia representation [14-16].
+To determine the prototype label, aflow-XtalFinder calculates the reduced stoichiometry, lattice, and Wyckoff positions (via aflow-SYM routines) [49].
+Once the symmetry is calculated, aflow-XtalFinder identifies which lattice (i.e., $a, b/a, c/a, \alpha, \beta$, and γ) and Wyckoff parameters (i.e., x, y, and z for all Wyckoff positions) are not fixed by symmetry and returns their values for the particular geometry.
+For example, the wurtzite structure has the prototype label AB_hP4_186_b_b and its corresponding degrees of freedom $(a, c/a, z_1 \text{ and } z_2)$ are 3.82, 1.63, 0.3748, and 0, respectively.

-This particular representation of a prototype is advantageous because: i. it is consistent with the ITC (the de facto standard) [67], ii. it allows users to tune the degrees of freedom while preserving the underlying symmetry, and iii. geometry files for any arbitrary structure in this designation can be generated using aflow++'s symbolic prototype generator.
-Furthermore, this representation has been fruitful in performing symmetry-constrained relaxations [77].
+This particular representation of a prototype is advantageous because: i. it is consistent with the ITC (the de facto standard) [73], ii. it allows users to tune the degrees of freedom while preserving the underlying symmetry, and iii. geometry files for any arbitrary structure in this designation can be generated using aflow++'s symbolic prototype generator.
+Furthermore, this representation has been fruitful in performing symmetry-constrained relaxations [83].

 Degrees of similarity. aflow-XtalFinder performs symmetry, local atomic geometry, and complete geometric comparisons to analyze structural similarity to varying degrees (Fig. 2(b)).
 Symmetry comparisons are performed to identify structures that are isopointal (same symmetry).
-This is done by calculating the space group symmetries and Wyckoff positions of the relevant structures with aflow-SYM [31].
-Structures are considered isopointal if i. their space groups are the same or form an enantiomorphic pair (mirror image) and ii. their Wyckoff sequences are similar (related via an automorphism of the space group) [67,78,79]. aflow-XtalFinder tests Wyckoff similarity by comparing the Wyckoff multiplicities and permuting the site symmetry designation.
+This is done by calculating the space group symmetries and Wyckoff positions of the relevant structures with aflow-SYM [49].
+Structures are considered isopointal if i. their space groups are the same or form an enantiomorphic pair (mirror image) and ii. their Wyckoff sequences are similar (related via an automorphism of the space group) [73, 84, 85]. aflow-XtalFinder tests Wyckoff similarity by comparing the Wyckoff multiplicities and permuting the site symmetry designation.

 Isoconfigurational snapshots: comparing local geometries.
 Beyond isopointal analyses, structures are further compared by inspecting arrangements of atoms, i.e., local atomic geometries.
-Routines to quickly identify local geometries are employed here to analyze structures beyond symmetry considerations (i.e., isoconfigurational versus isopointal [80]).
+Routines to quickly identify local geometries are employed here to analyze structures beyond symmetry considerations (i.e., isoconfigurational versus isopointal [86]).